Contact Details

 The yellows, reds, oranges, even the purples — notable by their absence this year.

-With the excessive heat of this summer and fall (ten degrees above normal for mid-October here in PA) the chlorophyll hasn’t degraded.
-Maine reports seventy per cent less color than a year ago.
+With the excessive heat of this summer and fall (ten degrees above normal for mid-October here in Pennsylvania), the chlorophyll hasn’t degraded.
+Maine reports seventy percent less color than a year ago.
 Now, climate change doesn’t go that fast, so some of this year’s oddity is just that — an oddity.
-But we are getting warmer and it is going to affect fall color in our trees.
+But we are getting warmer, and it is going to affect the fall color of our trees.